fenixchow/Fuge_Demo/README.md

 This is where I use logistic regression to predict lead score for customers for a financial lending company

 ### FZ_SVM
-This is a project using a set of rocket launch data to predict the successful launch results for SpaceX
+This is a project using a set of rocket launch data to predict the successful launch results for SpaceX.
+This is the final Capstone project for IBM Data Science certificate.